 - Kosher salt and freshly ground black pepper

 Season steaks liberally with salt.
 Set on a plate and let rest for at least 40 minutes, or up to 4 days.
-If resting longer than 40 minutes, tent loosely with plastic wrap and transfer to refrigerator until ready to cook.
+If resting longer than 40 minutes transfer to a wire rack set in a rimmed baking sheet and refrigerate uncovered until ready to cook.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Season steak with pepper and place on cooler side of grill, cover, and cook with all of the vents open flipping and taking temperature every few minutes until steaks register 105°F for medium-rare or 115°F for medium on an instant read thermometer, 10 to 15 minutes total.